Peter Hoffmann

 Python Support in Snowflake

-The snowflake cloud-based data storage and analytics service has python capabilities as part of their offerings.
-Snowpark offers native python integration into snowflake's execution engine.
-So python can be used to extend, call and trigger data pipelines inside their managed virtual warehouse infrastructure.
+The Snowflake cloud-based data storage and analytics service has Python capabilities as part of its offerings.
+Snowpark offers native Python integration into Snowflake's execution engine.
+Therefore, Python can be used to extend, call, and trigger data pipelines inside their managed virtual warehouse infrastructure.

-The snowpark python integration offers three ways to interact with python inside snowflake:
+The Snowpark Python integration offers three ways to use Python inside Snowflake:

-Python User defined functions: User defined function in Snowflake is called as a part of the SQL statements to extend functionality that is not part of the standard SQL interface.
-To address the performance Issus that come with row wise execution, snowpark also offers a vectorized mini batch interface for user defined functions.
+Python user-defined functions (UDFs): A user-defined function in Snowflake is called as part of SQL statements to extend functionality that is not part of the standard SQL interface.
+To address the performance issues that come with row-wise execution, Snowpark also offers a vectorized mini-batch interface for user-defined functions.

-Python Stored Procedures: Stored procedures in Snowflake are called as an independent statement, you cannot call a stored procedure as part of an expression.
-A stored procedure can return a value, but this can not be passed to another operation.
-It's possible to execute multiple statements within a stored procedures.
+Python stored procedures: Stored procedures in Snowflake are called as an independent statement; you cannot call a stored procedure as part of an expression.
+A stored procedure can return a value, but this cannot be passed to another operation.
+It is possible to execute multiple statements within a stored procedure.

-Snowpark Python Dataframe API: A dataframe/pyspark like API to query snowflake data and execute data pipelines.
-Snowflake transparently transforms the dataframe statements to SQL expressions on execution time and heavily benefits from the SQL query optimizer.
+Snowpark Python DataFrame API: A DataFrame/PySpark-like API to query Snowflake data and execute data pipelines.
+Snowflake transparently transforms the DataFrame statements to SQL at execution time and benefits from the SQL query optimizer.

-You can define user defined python functions and all them like normal sql functions from snowflake.
-The udf are scalar functions where each row is passed into the udf and a single value is returned.
-Compared to build in sql functions or UDFs in javascript the runtime performance is rather poor as snowflake has to convert every value into a python type and do the same on the output side.
-For performance critical statements, snowflake offers batch UDF api that works with pandas dataframes (see below).
+You can define user-defined Python functions and call them like normal SQL functions in Snowflake.
+These UDFs are scalar functions: each row is passed into the UDF and a single value is returned.
+Compared to built-in SQL functions or UDFs in JavaScript, runtime performance is lower because Snowflake has to convert every value to a Python type and do the same on the output side.
+For performance-critical workloads, Snowflake offers a batch UDF API that works with pandas DataFrames (see below).

-Still python scalar UDFs are incredibly useful if you want to extend your sql statements with the power of python code.
+Still, Python scalar UDFs are very useful if you want to extend your SQL statements with Python code.

 CREATE OR REPLACE FUNCTION sizeof_fmt(val number)